 Service learning combines learning goals and community service to enrich both student growth and the common good.
 To quote Vanderbilt University’s Janet S. Eyler (winner of the 2003 Thomas Ehrlich Faculty Award for Service Learning) and Dwight E. Giles, Jr., service learning is,

 “a form of experiential education where learning occurs through a cycle of action and reflection as students. . . seek to achieve real objectives for the community and deeper understanding and skills for themselves.
 In the process, students link personal and social development with academic and cognitive development. . . experience enhances understanding; understanding leads to more effective action.”

-At every grade level, students participate in service learning projects, from collecting teddy bears for children, to visiting assisted-living facilities, to donating supplies to the Red Cross.
-Students learn civic responsibility, strengthen communities, and experience the joy of making a difference.
+At each grade level, students participate in service projects, from collecting teddy bears for children, to visiting assisted-living facilities, to donating supplies to the Red Cross.
+Students learn civic responsibility, strengthen communities, and experience the responsibility and joy of making a difference.

-Eighth graders embark on student-driven service learning projects which serve as a capstone to their education.
+Eighth graders embark on student-driven service learning projects, which serve as a capstone to their education.
 These projects blend the best elements of a St John’s education – servant leadership, collaboration, meaningful and relevant learning, and a unique experience.
-Students research problems in their community, plan and evaluate solutions, and present their results to a community.
+Students research problems in their community, plan and evaluate solutions, and give of their time and talent to make a difference.

 Seventh and eighth graders are eligible to join student leadership and service (SLS).
 SLS members plan, organize, and pop-up and off-campus service experiences for other students throughout the year.
 SLS members are motivated to develop leadership skills; they have a passion for serving the community; and they strive to be role models for other students.